 - Azure to enhance the butterfly wings

-- Sepia for the bodies of the butterflies (If the paint is too damp, I use a paper towel to remove excess paint)
+- Sepia for the bodies of the butterflies (if the paint is too damp, excess is removed with a paper towel)

-One butterfly is too dark, but that's okay—it still looks lovely.
-I add a few blue splatters.
+One butterfly turns out dark, but still lovely.
+A few blue splatters are added.

 Adding the Message

-Once the paint is dry, I write: “You place the ground under my feet.”
-That's it—this card is done!
+Once the paint is dry, the artist writes: “You place the ground under my feet.”
+That’s it—this card is done!
 Simple, sweet, and meaningful.

 That’s all done for our third postcard!